Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment: The BA-UCB algorithm

-\begin{remark} According to Rule 2 of $do$ Calculus in Pearl \cite{pearl2009causality}, when $S$ blocks all backdoor paths from $X$ to $Y$, we have $P(Y|do(X=x),S)= P(Y|x, S)$, i.e., conditioning on the backdoor adjustment set $S$, the intervention distribution $[Y| do(x),S]$ is identical to the conditional distribution $[Y| x,S]$.
-Hence, given a backdoor adjustment set $S$ for $X_i$, we can perform a single regression $Y\sim X_i + S$ on both experimental data under $do(X_i)$ and observational data to estimate $\mu_i$ and $\sigma_i^2$.
+\begin{remark} According to Rule 2 of $do$ Calculus by Pearl~\cite{pearl2009causality}, if $X_S$ blocks all backdoor paths from $X$ to $Y$, we have $P(Y|do(X=x),X_S)= P(Y|X=x, X_S)$, i.e., conditioning on the backdoor adjustment set $S$, the intervention distribution $[Y| do(X=x),X_S]$ is identical to the conditional distribution $[Y| X=x,X_S]$.
+Hence, given a backdoor adjustment set $S$ for node $i$, we can perform a single regression $Y\sim X_i + X_S$ on both experimental data under $do(X_i)$ and observational data to estimate $\mu_i$.
+Accordingly, in Algorithm~\ref{alg:BA-UCB} Line~\ref{alg:line:sample}, we would run one linear regression $Y\sim X_i+X_S$ using both experimental data $\mathcal{D}_i(t)$ and observational data $\mathcal{D}_o(t)$.
+In Line~\ref{alg:line:estimate}, we calculate $\hat{\mu}_{i}(t,S)$ and $\hat\sigma_i^2(t,S)$ as in \eqref{eq:est_obs} but with the combined data.
 This is another way to combine the two types of data to generate estimates and construct UCBs.
-In general, the estimates by this single-regression approach will be slightly less efficient than the weighted ones \eqref{eq:UCB} because of the inclusion of the additional predictors $S$ for experimental data.
-As shown in Figure~\ref{fig:compare_lm} of Appendix~\ref{appendix:experiments}, BA-UCB algorithm with estimates generated from this single-regression approach has almost the same empirical performance with respect to the cumulative regret as the weighted average approach. \end{remark}
+However, this single-regression approach exhibits inferior empirical performance, as shown by the simulation results in Section~\ref{subsec:sim_results}.
+The underlying issue is that when $S$ is not a valid adjustment set, the estimator of $\mu_i$ from the regression $Y \sim X_i + X_S$ can be severely biased, particularly when applied to experimental data.
+Consequently, the single-regression estimator based on the pooled dataset $\mathcal{D}_i(t) \cup \mathcal{D}_o(t)$ could be very different from both the observational estimator $\hat{\mu}_{i,\mathrm{obs}}(t,S)$ and the interventional estimator $\hat{\mu}_{i,\mathrm{int}}(t)$, even though these two estimators are themselves close.
+In contrast, the weighted-average estimator in \eqref{eq:UCB} combines the two estimators in a controlled manner, yielding a more robust $\hat{\mu}_i(t)$ and superior performance in practice. \end{remark}